General Business Terms and Conditions of Neuland GmbH & Co. KG

 (2) These General Business Terms and Conditions apply to all orders of goods by a customer (hereinafter, the “Customer”).

-(3) Offers of goods in the online store for business customers are directed exclusively at entrepreneurs within the meaning of section 14 of the German Civil Code (Bürgerliches Gesetzbuch, BGB).
+(3) Offers of goods in the online shop for business customers are directed exclusively at entrepreneurs within the meaning of section 14 of the German Civil Code (Bürgerliches Gesetzbuch, BGB).
 In placing its order, the Customer warrants that it is doing so solely in its capacity as entrepreneur, particularly as a natural or legal person or as a partnership, and that in concluding the transaction, it is acting in exercise of its commercial or self-employed business.

 (4) Neuland’s General Business Terms and Conditions are exclusively applicable.
 Terms and conditions of the Customer that are contrary to or deviate from these General Business Terms and Conditions are not acknowledged, unless Neuland has expressly consented to their applicability in writing.